Level/abstract-level/README.md

 ### `db.status`

-Read-only getter that returns a string reflecting the current state of the database:
+Getter that returns a string reflecting the current state of the database:

 - `'opening'` - waiting for the database to be opened
 - `'open'` - successfully opened the database